Prince Harry denies claim ‘punches thrown’ in heated argument with Prince Andrew

 Prince Harry has denied getting into a heated agument with the Duke of York where “punches were thrown”.

-The claim is made in a book called Entitled: The Rise and Fall of the House of York, saying that the the two got into a physical altercation during a family gathering in 2013 over “something Andrew said behind Harry’s back”.
+The claim is made in a book called Entitled: The Rise and Fall of the House of York, saying that the pair got into a physical altercation during a family gathering in 2013 over “something Andrew said behind Harry’s back”.

 “Harry got the better of Andrew” by leaving his uncle with a “bloody nose” following the remark, the book claims.

-A Duke of Sussex spokesperson told the Daily Telegraph: “Prince Harry and Prince Andrew have never had a physical fight”.
+However, a spokesperson for the Duke of Sussex told the Daily Telegraph: “Prince Harry and Prince Andrew have never had a physical fight.”

 In extracts serialised in the Daily Mail, author Andrew Lownie claims the relationship between the Duke of York and his younger nephews, William and Harry, was “problematic”.

-The spokesperson for the Duke of Sussex that Prince Andrew did not “ever make the comments he is alleged to have made about the Duchess of Sussex to Prince Harry.”
+The spokesperson for the Duke of Sussex said that Prince Andrew did not “ever make the comments he is alleged to have made about the Duchess of Sussex to Prince Harry”.

 The source quoted in Lownie’s book claimed that the Duke of Sussex later told his brother, the Prince of Wales, that “he hated Andrew”.

-The book claims there “have been tensions between the two men for years”, including instances where the Duke of York is said to have been rude about the Princess of Wales.
+The book claims there “have been tensions between the two men [Andrew and William] for years”, including instances where the Duke of York is said to have been rude about the Princess of Wales.

-The source quoted in Mr Lownie’s biography claims that the Prince of Wales is keen to “evict” the Duke and Duchess from the lavish Royal Lodge property, which the Duke of York leases from the Crown Estate.
+The source quoted in Mr Lownie’s biography claims that the Prince of Wales is keen to “evict” Andrew and his ex-wife Sarah from the lavish Royal Lodge property in Windsor, which the Duke of York leases from the Crown Estate.

 In Prince Harry’s autobiography Spare, published in 2023, the Duke of Sussex claimed he got into a fight with his brother William over his wife Meghan.